 You are responsible for ensuring that you take all the courses required in each year of study.
 This can get tricky.
-Be sure to check your timetable every term with the Calendar to make sure you are enrolled for the required number and combination of courses.
-If you’re in doubt, consult Beverly Petrovic, the Student Affairs Co-ordinator for the School of Journalism.
+Be sure to run your Academic Advisement Report every term and compare it with the Undergraduate Calendar to make sure you are enrolled for the required number and combination of courses.
+If you’re in doubt, fill in the Student Advisement Form.

 Attendance and Class Participation

-Attendance in all journalism classes is mandatory and will be recorded because of the nature of the assignments.
+Attendance in some journalism classes is mandatory and may be recorded because of the nature of the assignments.
 If you miss a class, it is your responsibility to contact the instructor to ensure that you do not fail to complete all assigned work.
 In some courses, you will be graded for participation.

 See the course outline for any attendance or participation expectations in a course.
 It is a good idea to maintain regular attendance to make the best of your academic performance.
 Some programs and/or some courses do have attendance regulations with which you will be expected to comply.
 In some courses you will be graded for participation.
 This usually includes regular attendance.